 During the 2019-20 academic year, I am the Inaugural International Visiting Professor of Philanthropy at ESBH in Stockholm.

 My parents immigrated to Miami from Habana in 1967 and 1968; and little over a decade later, I was born.
 At sixteen, I moved up 'North', and since then, have analyzed what it means for a minority group member such as myself to be an equal participant of the national community.
 Research into the African American experience — and over the years, research into elite U.S. philanthropy’s construction of knowledge on race throughout the 20th century— not only has provided me with counsel, but with the greatest historical context for understanding white Anglo-American domination within (and beyond) the United States.

 I learned Spanish at home, throughout grade school, and in college.

 Alongside Spanish, I studied French at university.
-After a few years of language learning, I enrolled at Sciences Po Paris; and living in the Left Bank, came to learn about Simone de Beauvoir.
+After a few years of language learning, I attended Sciences Po Paris; and living in the Left Bank, came to learn about Simone de Beauvoir.
 Subsequently, I became interested in the history of feminism, and after a few afternoons at la Bibliothèque Marguerite Durand, I learned how intellectually-engaging archival research could be.